P-TEFb/fragMap/README.md

 The fragMap program is split into two python scripts: fragMap.py and fragMap_associated_script.py which should be in the same directory.
 The program requires Linux operating system and Python 3+.
 It will create fragment heatmaps from specific range of fragment sizes over a chosen genomic interval as described in [Spector et al., 2022](https://www.nature.com/articles/s41467-022-29739-x) and [Santana et al., 2022](https://academic.oup.com/nar/advance-article/doi/10.1093/nar/gkac678/6659871?guestAccessKey=88024805-7d8e-4421-a032-dbef1c737757).

 # File requirements #
-The input regions file should be a six column tab delimited bed file that contains chromosome, start and end positions as well as the strand information for each region.
-The regions can be of any length as long as the length is an even number and the center is a feature under study (e.g. transcription start site (TSS)).
+The input regions file should be a six column, tab delimited bed file that contains chromosome, start and end positions as well as the strand information for each region.
+The regions can be of any length as long as it is an even number and the center is a feature under study (e.g. transcription start site).

 | chr6 | 142946246 | 142946446 | Gene_A | 255 | - |
 |:----:|:---------:|:---------:|:------:|:---:|:-:|

-The input fragments file should be a six column tab delimited bed file that contains chromosome, start and end positions as well as the strand information for each fragment.
+The input fragments file should be a six column, tab delimited bed file that contains chromosome, start and end positions as well as the strand information for each fragment.

 | chr6 | 142946247 | 142946248 | A00876:119:HW5F5DRXX:2:2207:29170:1157 | 255 | - |
 |:----:|:---------:|:---------:|:--------------------------------------:|:---:|:-:|